 Every student who decides to major or minor in Urban Studies is required to take complete an unpaid internship for which they receive 2 cu’s through a course entitled Fieldwork (URBS300).
 Students are expected to spend 15 hours per week working at the internship site and to attend a weekly seminar designed to help structure the internship learning experience.

 Among recent student Fieldwork placements are charter schools, city government agencies, real estate firms, law firms, redevelopment associations, health centers, and magazine publications.
 There are also many other types of agencies.
-Students may request a comprehensive list of recent placement sites from the URBS office.

 Once you settle on an internship site, you must complete a fieldwork placement form and submit it to your instructor or directly to the Urban Studies office.

 If for any reason you forsee difficulty fulfilling the 15 hour per week requirement, please have a conversation with Elaine as far in advance of your spring junior year as possible, to discuss a plan.

 The fieldwork seminar is held every spring semester.
 Students typically enroll while in their junior year.
 Urban Studies students who wish to take a semester abroad should plan to do so in the fall term.
 Meet with Elaine Simon if you anticipate any special problems with taking fieldwork in the spring term.